adtrace/adtrace_sdk_android/README.md

 ### <a id="qs-integ-session-tracking-api9"></a>API level between 9 and 13

 If your app `minSdkVersion` in gradle is between `9` and `13`, consider updating it to at least `14` to simplify the integration process in the long term.
-Consult the official Android [dashboard][android-dashboard] to know the latest market share of the major versions.

 To provide proper session tracking it is required to call certain AdTrace SDK methods every time any Activity resumes or pauses.
 Otherwise the SDK might miss a session start or session end.
 In order to do so you should **follow these steps for each Activity of your app**: